cgraham74/CountTracker/README.md

 ###
 Created with JavaScript, HTML, and CSS
 ----
-I developed during an interactive website development course and added extra features the course did not cover.
+I developed this during an interactive website development course and added extra features and design elements the course did not cover.

 ![tracker_2](https://user-images.githubusercontent.com/18030411/215838904-9e270a79-b740-439e-ab3b-6b4c4f2c2621.PNG)